tu-graz-library/docs-repository/docs/deployment/workflow.md

 # Deployment Workflow

-The deployment workflow for [Test Instance](https://invenio-test.tugraz.at) & [Production Instance](https://repository.tugraz.at) are the same.

-To understand how the deployment works.
+To understand how the deployment is setup.
 We will divide the process into two sections.

 1. Web Server deployment